qiruiqwe/DEMS/README.md

-# Action Coupling in Energy Scheduling: A Linear Genetic Programming Approach for Adaptive and Interpretable Control
+# A Linear Genetic Programming Method for Adaptive and Interpretable Energy Scheduling

 ## Introduction